UKHomeOffice/application-container-platform/docs/services.md

 ### GitHub

 ACP's open-source code repository is on GitHub, in the [UKHomeOffice organisation][ho_repo].
-To access it, connect your GitHub identity to ACP Hub.

 For more information on GitHub, see the [GitHub documentation][github_docs].